MathildeJ/Fantasy_Bakes/README.md

 #### Advanced options

-Even though we were able to customise the integration of Surfly, we still would like to make small adjustments so that our website better suit our needs and the needs of our clients.
+Even though we were able to customise the integration of Surfly, we still would like to make small adjustments so that our website better suits our needs and the needs of our clients.

 ##### Blacklisting